 As the parent or guardian of this student, I have read this Acceptable Use Agreement.
 I understand that technology is provided for educational purposes in keeping with the academic goals of the Laveen Elementary School District, and that student use for any other purpose is inappropriate.
 I consent to the release of my child's personal information for the purpose of accessing educational software applications and web-based services utilized by the District.
 I have been informed that I can access a list of applications and websites that may be used in the District classrooms on the Laveen website.
 I recognize it is impossible for the school to restrict access to all controversial materials, and I will not hold the school responsible for materials acquired on the school network.
 I understand that children's computer activities at home should be supervised as they can affect the academic environment at school.

-Parent or Guardian's Name (please print)

-School District.

-I hereby give permission for my child to use technology resources at the Laveen Elementary
+I hereby give permission for my child to use technology resources at the Laveen Elementary School District.